guptaanmol184/problem-solving/00-notes.md

 S: Use 2 maps to check for bijective mapping.
 T: O(p) for each word. | O(p) - 2 dictionaries of size p

+## 916 Word Subsets
+Saturday (30/07)
+P: You are given two string arrays words1 and words2.

+A string b is a subset of string a if every letter in b occurs in a including multiplicity.

+For example, "wrr" is a subset of "warrior" but is not a subset of "world".
+A string a from words1 is universal if for every string b in words2, b is a subset of a.

+Return an array of all the universal strings in words1.
+You may return the answer in any order.

+S: Since the universal string should cater to all words in word2.
+Take the union of the requirements for all word2 words and check with all word1 words to find the solution set.